Building Real-Time Ethereum Event Notifications with BLAZED.sh

 This level of precision ensures your webhook service only processes the events that matter to your application, reducing noise and improving performance.

-- High-frequency trading bots that monitor multiple DEX pools
+- Trading bots monitoring multiple DEX pools

 - Cross-chain bridges processing high volumes of transfer events